 Security is a paramount concern for web servers.
 Nginx provides various directives to enhance server security:

-• Securing Against DDoS Attacks: Implementing rate limiting and connection throttling using the limit_req and limit_conn directives.
+- Securing Against DDoS Attacks: Implementing rate limiting and connection throttling using the

-• Protecting Against Cross-Site Scripting (XSS): Utilizing the X-Content-Type-Options and Content-Security-Policy headers.
+directives. - Protecting Against Cross-Site Scripting (XSS): Utilizing the

 7. Dynamic Content Caching: